GM-11/NFT_Minting_Tutorial_Core/README.md

 }
 ```

-Let us understand in detail what is happening in this code.
+In this code, we

-- Firstly, we are importing the `ERC721`, `ERC721URIStorage`, and `Ownable` classes from the openzeppelin/contracts library.
-These classes allow our smart contract to be a Token Smart Contracts (a Non Fundgible in this case).
+- Import the `ERC721`, `ERC721URIStorage`, and `Ownable` classes from the openzeppelin/contracts library for creating a new NFT smart contract.
-- We then initialize a private state variable called `_nextTokenId`.
-This variable will be the ID of our NFT.
+- Initialize a private state variable `_nextTokenId` to store the ID of the NFT.
-- The constructor initializes the ERC721 contract with name "MyNFT" and symbol "MYN".
-You can keep this name and symbol according to your choice.
-We also initialize the `Ownable` contract with the address of the owner.
-The `Ownable` contract is used to restrict the minting of NFTs to the owner of the contract.
+- The constructor initializes the ERC721 contract with a name and symbol, and sets up the `Ownable` contract with the owner's address to restrict NFT minting to the owner.
-- The `safeMint` function is used to mint a new NFT.
-It takes two arguments, the address of the user to whom the NFT will be minted and the URI of the NFT.
+- The `safeMint` function mints a new NFT, taking the recipient's address and the NFT's URI as arguments.
-- The `tokenURI` function and `supportsInterface` function are overrides required by Solidity.
-This is becuase our NFT contract inherits from the `ERC721` and `ERC721URIStorage` contracts.
+- The `tokenURI` and `supportsInterface` functions override required methods from `ERC721` and `ERC721URIStorage`.

 In the `safeMint` function, we